fpletz/nixos-nspawn-ephemeral/README.md

 Imperative containers are not in scope of this project since it is the author's opinion that those are the main issue holding back the upstream NixOS container migration to proper systemd-nspawn support.
 Imperative containers need a separate state outside of the NixOS module system and therefore a tool to manage that state.
-The author suggests importing the offical container tarball and using the regular imperative NixOS deployment options instead.
+The author suggests importing the official container tarball and using the regular imperative NixOS deployment options instead.

 ## Highlights

 * first-class integration into `machinectl`
   * `-M` flag for `systemctl` and `loginctl` works as intended
+  * uses systemd's `systemd-nspawn@.service` unit
 * automatic network configuration using upstream `systemd-networkd` functionality
 * user namespaces with dynamic UID/GID allocation
 * ephemeral execution so no state is being kept across restarts